merenlab/anvio/anvio/docs/programs/anvi-analyze-synteny.md

-Briefly, %(anvi-analyze-synteny)s counts %(ngrams)s by converting contigs into strings of annotations for a given user-defined source of gene annotation.
-A source annotation for %(functions)s **must** be provided to create %(ngrams)s, upon which anvi'o will use a sliding window of size `N` to deconstruct the loci of interest into %(ngrams)s and count their frequencies.
+The %(anvi-analyze-synteny)s program quantifies %(ngrams)s by transforming contigs into strings of annotations based on a user-specified gene annotation source.
+A functional annotation source for %(functions)s **must** be provided to generate %(ngrams)s.
+The program employs a sliding window of size `N` to deconstruct genomic loci of interest into %(ngrams)s and calculate their occurrence frequencies.

 ### Run for a given function annotation source